 Degree Planning Tool

 To help in planning your two-year program, please use the degree planning tools we provide.
 Most of the caveats or footnotes for each class are listed at the bottom of the tool, and they typically match the graduate catalog.
 In the event that there is a conflict between the planning tool and the catalog, the catalog wins.
-Please ask Dr. Bennett or Becky Johnson for these tools.
+Please ask Dr. Bennett for these tools.

 Course substitutions can be recorded at the bottom of the degree planning tool.
 You must list course name and number, and have a graduate advisor sign off on the substitution.
 Keep up with this form, because when you file the intent to graduate, the graduate director(s) can sign off and send to the Dean’s office as the final approval of your course substitutions.
 Without this signed form, you won’t be allowed to graduate if you have substitutions.